Early Dynastic Period (Mesopotamia): Law and social justice

-Trade
+Long-distance Trade

 Imports to Ur came from the Near East and the Old World.
 Goods such as obsidian from Turkey, lapis lazuli from Badakhshan in Afghanistan, beads from Bahrain, and seals inscribed with the Indus Valley script from India have been found in Ur.
 Metals were imported.
 Sumerian stonemasons and jewelers used gold, silver, lapis lazuli, chlorite, ivory, iron, and carnelian.
 Resin from Mozambique was found in the tomb of Queen Puabi at Ur.

 The cultural and trade connections of Ur are reflected by archaeological finds of imported items.
 In the ED III period, items from geographically distant places were found.
 These included gold, silver, lapis lazuli and carnelian.
 These types of items were not found in Mesopotamia.

 Gold items were located in graves at the Royal Cemetery of Ur, royal treasuries and temples, indicating prestigious and religious functions.
 Gold items discovered included personal ornaments, weapons, tools, sheet-metal cylinder seals, fluted bowls, goblets, imitation cockle shells, and sculptures.

 Silver was found as items such as belts, vessels, hair ornaments, pins, weapons, cockle shells, and sculptures.
 There are very few literary references or physical clues as to the sources of the silver.

 Lapis lazuli has been found in items such as jewelry, plaques, gaming boards, lyres, ostrich-egg vessels, and also in parts of a larger sculpture known as Ram in a Thicket.
 Some of the larger objects included a spouted cup, a dagger-hilt, and a whetstone.
 It indicates high status.

 Chlorite stone artifacts from the ED are commonly found. they include disc beads, ornaments, and stone vases.
 The vases rarely exceed 25 cm in height.
 They often have human and animal motifs and semiprecious stone inlays.
 They may have carried precious oils.